General

 Students

-Q: What are the benefits of freelancing?
+Q: What are the benefits of internships and freelancing?

 • Build up commercial experience – relevant work will enhance a student’s CV and therefore increasing the chances of landing that dream graduate role.